alexander-hamme/_old_Tadpole-Tracker-Python/README.md

 The full tracking system is written in Java, available [here](https://github.com/alexander-hamme/Tadpole-Tracker).

 I may eventually translate the code to Python, to create wider access for fellow hackers and biology researchers to use for their own projects / research in the future.
 However, the Python code is much slower than Java.
-Even with a good GPU it is barely fast enough for real-time tracking.
+Even with a good GPU it is barely fast enough for real-time tracking (on a GTX 1070 GPU the Yolo network inference runs at 19 fps).

 Right now I'm working on translating it to C++ to run speed benchmarks against the Java code.
 That code is in [this repository](https://github.com/alexander-hamme/Tadpole-Tracker-Cpp).